 - Start kneading the hot rice flour paste until it turned into a smooth dough.
 Cover the dough with a damp cloth to prevent it from getting dry.

 - Then take a wooden board, dust some rice flour on it, take a very small portion from the dough.
-First, turn the dough into fine ropes by giving the light pressure of your palms.
+First, turn the dough into fine ropes by giving light pressure to your palms.
 As shown in the pic below.

 - Later take a pinch size-tiny portions from that rice flour ropes, put them between your palms, and rub them gently for making choshi or chushi in a very easy way.